 GlUniformDelegate

-is a key component of KraftShade's shader system that provides an elegant and efficient way to manage shader uniform parameters.
+The GlUniformDelegate is a key component of KraftShade's shader system that provides an elegant and efficient way to manage shader uniform parameters.
 It leverages Kotlin's property delegation feature to create a clean, type-safe API for setting shader parameters.
 For more information about how this fits into the shader system, see the KraftShader documentation.

 Overview